bioinfo-pf-curie/mpiSORT/docs/README.md

 #### Conclusion

 Testing and constructing a baseline is very important if you want to take advantages of the MPI optimization.
-Besides that there are a lots of MPI parameters we don't use like like job placement and numa control those are another subject.
+Besides that there are a lots of MPI parameters we don't use like jobs placement, memory binding and numa control but those are another subjects.
 With this version we recommand you to take a power of 2 MPI jobs this way you don't have memory limitation per jobs.